 5 December 2019: Report suggests four iPhone 12 models

-A report from analyst Ming-Chi Kuo claims there will be four iPhone 12 models (as well as an iPhone SE 2) in 2020.
+A report from analyst Ming-Chi Kuo claims there will be four iPhone 12 models in 2020.
 From the same report comes the detail that in 2021, Apple will ditch all physical connection to the phone.

 5 December 2019: Qualcomm CEO says 5G iPhone a priority